top of page

 6.)
 Aim for a framework of substance.
 While a good brainstorming session certainly helps those creative juices flow, keep in mind what points provide substance to the story.
 Try to avoid excess words that do not contribute to a solid foundation.

 7.)
 Support the main idea.
-One of the points I ask authors to consider is how will you answer the main question for the reader.
-In other words, what is the reader supposed to know, acknowledge, and understand by the time they finish your story?
-This is what I call the Lightbulb Effect Questions.
+Define your answers to the Lightbulb Effect Questions.
+What should the reader know, acknowledge, and understand by the time they finish your story?
 This is important when generating sub-ideas to support the main objective of the story.
 One way I approach this is by asking myself-how does this tie into the ending of the story?
 If you cannot find an answer, the idea either doesn't flow with the story or needs to be refined until it clicks.
-Check out our Writer's Block presentation series: Troubleshooting Techniques for Writer's Block for more information on this topic.
+View these two presentations on for additional planning preparation.
+Writer's Block presentation series: Troubleshooting Techniques for Writer's Block and Blocktober, Let's Get Back to Writing: Planning and Organization

 8.)
 Take your time.
 Planning and outlining is a fluid process.
 While you may come up with a robust collection of thoughts from the start, ideas may trickle in from time to time.
 Outlines can take hours, days, or even weeks and depend on factors such as your thoroughness to completion.